The Department of Residential Living offers a variety of programs and events specifically

 band of brothers

-through different eyes and think critically about differences they see.
-Topics such
+eyes and think critically about differences they see.
+Topics such as diversity, civic

 Global Awareness & Citizenship

-the realities, opportunities, and complexities of the world outside of the United
+opportunities, and complexities of the world outside of the United States.

-in the Freshman Leadership Initiative or Cat Camp.
-The goal of this floor is to provide
+Leadership Initiative or Cat Camp.
+The goal of this floor is to provide a brief introduction

-a brief introduction to widely known leadership theories using an interdisciplinary
+to widely known leadership theories using an interdisciplinary model.

 Secrets of Powerful Women